 In the first part of this 4-part series, we will guide you on how to get started on it.

 Choosing a smart assistant

-Apple, Google, Nest and Amazon are all major players in the smart home arena now, with their ecosystems and smart assistants on hand to not only make connecting your tech easier, but to also make home automation a breeze.
+Apple, Google, Nest and Amazon are all major players in the smart home arena now, with their ecosystems and smart assistants on hand to not only make connecting your tech easier but to also make home automation a breeze.
 Then there are electronic companies such as Samsung SmartThings, Wink, Zigbee and Honeywell, who also do their best to make setting up your smart home system a breeze.

-Unlike iOS versus Android or PC versus Mac, you’ll find smart home kit that works with multiple ecosystems and you’ll even find native devices from one major platform that sync up and plays nicely with their competition.
+Unlike iOS versus Android or PC versus Mac, you’ll find a smart home kit that works with multiple ecosystems and you’ll even find native devices from one major platform that sync up and plays nicely with their competition.

 Virtual voice-controlled assistants like Apple’s Siri, Google’s Assistant and Amazon’s Alexa make it easy to control smart home products by speaking simple commands like “Alexa, turn on the lights.”
 Each of these tools has its strengths and weaknesses, so choose the one that will be more likely to work for your needs:

 Amazon’s Echo product really helps you quickly set up a smart home.
 They are easy to set up and plug in anywhere that you need to summon Alexa.

 At RM225.60, Echo Dot, the smaller speaker, is one of the cheapest smart home controllers in the market.
 AI assistants are the future and every home ought to have one right now.
 They are capable of making your life so much easier, and all you need is to speak out commands and ask for basic information.
 You no longer need to take out your smartphone just to perform basic tasks.

 Alexa has more than 10,000 skills, or third-party capabilities, allowing it to interface with smart homes, order food, call for services, play streaming video and organize schedules (among others).
 The smartphone apps for setting up Echo products work with Apple and Android devices.